Random Assignment of Indivisible Goods under Constraints: Tractability Results

-\begin{theorem} A feasible fractional assignment that satisfies sd-efficiency and sd-envy-freeness always exists and can be computed in polynomial time if the constraints are matroids, and the preferences are identical. \end{theorem} \begin{proof} It suffices to prove that the outcome of Algorithm~\ref{alg:psip} satisfies sd-efficiency and sd-envy-freeness.
+By using properties of matroids shown in Lemma~\ref{lem:choice-sd} and Proposition~\ref{prop:ef}, we can show the correctness of Algorithm~\ref{alg:psip} for an arbitrary number of agents. \begin{theorem} An sd-efficient and sd-envy-free lottery assignment always exists and can be computed in polynomial time if the constraints are matroids, and the preferences are identical. \end{theorem} \begin{proof} We see that $\epsilon_i=\max\{\epsilon\mid x_i+\epsilon\cdot\chi_{e_k}\in \conv(\cF_i)\}$ at line~\ref{line:psip-sat} of Algorithm~\ref{alg:psip} is equal to

+and the final minimization problem can be solved in polynomial time~\cite{cunningham1984}.
+Hence, Algorithm~\ref{alg:psip} can be implemented to run in polynomial time.

+It then suffices to prove that the outcome of Algorithm~\ref{alg:psip} satisfies sd-efficiency and sd-envy-freeness.
 Let $\bm{x}$ be the fractional assignment obtained at the end of Algorithm~\ref{alg:psip}.
 We prove sd-efficiency and sd-envy-freeness of $\bm{x}$ by contradiction.

 \paragraph{sd-efficiency} Suppose to the contrary that there exists a feasible fractional assignment $\bm{y}~(\ne \bm{x})$ such that $y_i\succeq_i^\sd x_i$ for all $i\in N$.
 Let $\ell\in[m]$ be the smallest index that satisfies $y_{ie_\ell}>x_{ie_\ell}$ for some $i\in N$.
 Let $i^*\in N$ be such an agent $i$ with smallest $x_{ie_\ell}$.
 Then, we have $y_{ie_t}=x_{ie_t}$ for all $t\in [\ell-1]$ and $y_{je_\ell}\ge x_{je_\ell}$ for all $j\in N$.
 Hence, $i^*$ must have eaten more of $e_\ell$, a contradiction.